PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/accounts.png" width="270" height="550"/>

-    **Note:** Accounts in the PDM mobile application are the equivalent of teams in Device Management Portal.
+    **Note:** Accounts in the PDM mobile application for Android are the equivalent of teams in Device Management Portal.

     To switch accounts, tap **Switch Account** on the navigation bar to navigate back to the **Accounts** page.

     <img src="assets/navigation_drawer.png" width="270" height="550"/>

-1. Download assigned jobs using the PDM mobile application.
+1. Download assigned jobs using the PDM mobile application for Android.

     When you open the **Pending Jobs** page, the application automatically starts downloading new jobs and synchronizes jobs for offline execution.